 Publications and Awards

 Dr. Dadashev has authored numerous articles, book chapters, and presented extensively at conferences.
 He authored the most recent chapter on “Treatment of Disk and Ligamentous Diseases of the Cervical Spine” in Youmans Neurological Surgery (6th edition).
 While at Emory University, the Georgia Neurosurgical Society awarded him “The Best Paper Presentation” on the use of novel 3-dimensional endoscopy in transsphenoidal pituitary surgery.

 Dr. Dadashev is a member of the American Association of Neurological Surgery (AANS) and the Congress of Neurological Surgeons (CNS).
+Since 2018, Dr. Dadashev has been recognized by his peers as a Castle Connolly Medical Ltd. Top Doctor: New York Metro Area.
 He is fluent in Russian.